StrawHatHacker/Kiyo-Discord-Bot-Template/README.md

 `description`: General information about the command.

-`aliases`: Array of strings that can invoke the command.
-They get matched to user input.

 `syntax`: Visual representation of how the command should be structured in order to be executed.
 Elements wrapped in <> are required, elements wrapped in [] are optional.

 `requiredPermissions`: *user* and *client* properties are arrays of key permissions flags that are needed run a command.
 In the case of *user*, the user needs any of the